Zint: Manual

 my_symbol->symbology = BARCODE_UPCE;

-You can adjust the gap between the main symbol and an add-on in multiples of the X-dimension by setting --addongap= (option_2) to a value between 7 (default) and 12.
+You can adjust the gap between the main symbol and an add-on in multiples of the X-dimension by setting --addongap (API option_2) to a value between 7 (default) and 12.
+The height in X-dimensions that the guard bars descend below the main bars can be adjusted by setting --guarddescent (API guard_descent) to a value between 0 and 20 (default 5).

 6.1.4.1 EAN-2, EAN-5, EAN-8 and EAN-13

-The EAN system is used in retail across Europe and includes standards for EAN-2 and EAN-5 add-on codes, EAN-8 and EAN-13 which encode 2, 5, 7 or 12 digit numbers respectively.
+The EAN system is used in retail across Europe and includes standards for EAN-2, EAN-5, EAN-8 and EAN-13 which encode 2, 5, 7 or 12-digit numbers respectively.
 Zint will decide which symbology to use depending on the length of the input data.
-In addition EAN-2 and EAN-5 add-on symbols can be added using the + symbol as with UPC symbols.
+In addition EAN-2 and EAN-5 add-on symbols can be added to EAN-8 and EAN-13 symbols using the + character as with UPC symbols.
 For example:

 will encode a stand-alone EAN-5, whereas